Herbal Medicines Safety Aspects For Pregnant and Breastfeeding Women

 The following herbs fall under the B1 category and can be considered for use during pregnancy:

 • Codonopsis (Dang Shen): traditionally used to prevent weakness, deficiencies, tiredness, and fatigue, strengthen the stomach, spleen qi, appetite, digestion, build blood, and beneficial for anaemia.
 Codonopsis is also great postpartum to rebuild and strengthen the Qi.
-It can also help normalise blood sugar, which can be beneficial in women who experience gestational diabetes.

 • Panax Ginseng: used in Traditional Chinese Medicine (TCM) during pregnancy, and beneficial for low back pain, fatigue, exhaustion, HPA dysregulation/stress, and is stimulating, and improves circulation.